nyan2x/grlib-gpl/designs/leon3-xilinx-ml605/README.txt

 * The JTAG DSU interface is enabled and accesible via the USB/JTAG port.
   Start grmon with -xilusb to connect.

+* The GRACECTRL core is instantiated and connected to the System ACE device.
+GRACECTRL is configured to fake a 16-bit System ACE i/f while the boards actual interface is 8-bit wide.

 * Output from GRMON is:

 grmon -eth -ip 192.168.0.52 -u -nb